Courses

 One affordable provider is Backblaze B2 (read our Backblaze B2 review), which is cheap and works well with many NAS operating systems.

 Pretty much every NAS device has access to a dedicated backup manager, such as Hyper Backup and Cloud Sync with Synology.
 We’ll be showing you how to back up to Google Drive with Hyper Backup, but this method will work with many NAS and cloud storage providers, as most use similar steps.
+For a more detailed guide, check out our list of best cloud backup for Synology.

 1. Open Hyper Backup